bennColl-cs4387/camisola/Week 3/CODEBASES.md

 # First Open-Source Contributions and Fixes
-I am looking into different _JavaScript_- and _Python_- projects that are beginner-friendly and have several open issues for my first open-source contribution.
-I am particularly interested in libraries and projects similar to ones I already use.
+I am looking into different _JavaScript_- and _Python_-based repositories that have beginner-friendly open issues for my first open-source contribution.
+I am particularly interested in working on libraries and projects that I already use, or are similar to them.

 ## Resources
 * [goodfirstissue.dev](https://goodfirstissue.dev/)